-Pinterest is a popular image-sharing social media platform that provides users with a virtual space to share and save ideas and inspiration.
+Pinterest is a popular image-sharing social media platform that offers users a virtual space to share and save ideas and inspiration.

-After its launch in 2010, despite starting out as an invitation-only platform, Pinterest was the fastest site in history to reach 10 million unique monthly visitors.
+After its launch in 2010, despite starting out as an invitation-only platform, Pinterest became the fastest site in history to reach 10 million unique monthly visitors.

 It continues to rise rapidly in popularity.
 As of the first quarter of 2021, Pinterest had 478 million monthly worldwide users, making it more popular than Twitter.

-Given its popularity, global user base, and high user engagement metrics, it’s hardly surprising that so many small businesses are keen to use this visual bookmarking platform to market their products or services.
+With its massive popularity, global reach, and high user engagement, it's no surprise that many small businesses are eager to use Pinterest to promote their products and services.